 Each year Form 1098-T Tuition Statements are mailed before January 31st to students that qualify.
 They also may be accessed via the web in printable format at http://www.ecsi.net/taxinfo.html .
 A student will not receive a Form 1098-T if gift aid (Bright Futures scholarship, some grants and other scholarships, waivers, fellowships, and fee reductions) exceeds qualified tuition charges.

 To access 1098-T information from the Internal Revenue Service, please click here:

-To opt-in for electronic delivery, which is the fastest way to receive your Form 1098-T, click on the link below:
+To opt-in for electronic delivery, this is the fastest way to receive your Form 1098-T: